NREADY-RnD/MOSA-Project/docs/settings-options.rst

     Launcher.Start,"If true, immediately start the compiler upon launch" Launcher.Launch,"If true, launch a virtual machine after compiling the application and generating the virtual machine image"
     Launcher.Exit,"If true, exit immediately after launch"
-    Launcher.Advance.PlugKorlib,"If true, automatically include the plugs for CoreLib" Launcher.Advance.HuntForCorLib,"If true, search for CoreLib in various directories" Launcher.Advance.LaunchGDB,"If true, launch the GNU GDB application after VM launch" Launcher.Advance.LaunchGDBDebugger,"If true, launch the MOSA GDB debugger application after VM launch" Launcher.Advance.MonitorTest,"If true, monitors VM serials for success of failure messages"
+    Launcher.PlugKorlib,"If true, automatically include the plugs for CoreLib" Launcher.HuntForCorLib,"If true, search for CoreLib in various directories" Launcher.LaunchGDB,"If true, launch the GNU GDB application after VM launch" Launcher.LaunchDebugger,"If true, launch the MOSA debugger application after VM launch" Launcher.MonitorTest,"If true, monitors VM serials for success of failure messages"

 Image Settings
 --------------